-- (i) that rejection is solely based upon the ground set out in 12.4(c)(iii); and - (ii) that ground ceased to apply.
+- (i) that rejection is solely based upon the ground set out in 6.9(c)(iii); and - (ii) that ground ceased to apply.

-13. Incidents of fixed-term contract of employment
+7. Incidents of fixed-term contract of employment

-Clause 13 only applies to those employers who were bound to the Higher Education Contract of Employment Award 1998 [AP784204].
-For a list of employers who were bound to the Higher Education Contract of Employment Award 1998 [AP784204] see Schedule D-List of employers bound by the Higher Education Contract of Employment Award 1998 [AP784204].
+This clause only applies to those employers who were bound to the Higher Education Contract of Employment Award 1998 [AP784204].
+For a list of employers who were bound to the Higher Education Contract of Employment Award 1998 [AP784204] see Schedule D.

-Without reducing any entitlement under the employee's contract or under an award provision applicable to the employee on account of the employee's continuous service, a fixed-term contract employee is entitled to benefits specified in clause 13.
+Without reducing any entitlement under the employee's contract or under an award provision applicable to the employee on account of the employee's continuous service, a fixed-term contract employee is entitled to benefits specified in this clause.

-13.1 Incremental advancement
+7.1 Incremental advancement